• Skip to main content

 A slice of Southern Pecan Praline Cheesecake ready to serve with a dollop of whipped cream

 In case you aren’t from the South, we love pecans and pralines and use them as toppings for all sorts of things from cheesecakes to sweet potato casseroles!
-Southern Pecan Praline Cheesecake is perfect for your holiday entertaining and would look beautiful on your dessert table.
+Southern Pecan Praline Cheesecake, like my Pecan Pie Cheesecake, is perfect for your holiday entertaining and would look beautiful on your dessert table.

 Oh, and did I mention it’s delicious!
 Not only that but it’s sturdy and holds up well for traveling.
 This luscious cheesecake is also a great dessert to take to a potluck or office party.